Space and Time CLI

 Note: this keypair is entirely separate from the keypair you generated for yourself when you authenticated to Space and Time.

-Think about it this way: you have your own keypair for authenticating, and your table has its own keypair for authorizing access.
+Think about it this way: you have your own keypair for authenticating, and your tables have thier own keypair for authorizing access.
 Just like with your own keypair, always keep your table's private key private and secure.
 You'll share the public key to authorize access.

 Generating a new key pair to create biscuits for your tables is easy: